Grumblesaur/controlscript/README.txt

     Here the user specifies the name of their preferred text editor in Linux and the location of where they forked/cloned this Github repo.

+    This information is used by the "linecount" script.